KhronosGroup/gltf-asset-auditor/README.md

 **_height?: { minimum?: number }_** (512)

-The width of the texture maps.
+The height of the texture maps.

 ### PBR Color Range